Ivan Shishmanov: Biography

-Ivan Shishmanov was born on June 22, 1862 in Svishtov in the Shishmanovs family.
+Ivan Shishmanov was born on June 22, 1862, in Svishtov in the Shishmanovs family.
 He studied at the Pedagogical School in Vienna from 1876 to 1882.
 He then studied philosophy and literature at Jena in 1884 and spent two years at Geneva.
 In 1888, he finished his Ph.D. studies in Leipzig under the direction of Professor Wilhelm Wundt.

 On December 28, 1888, he married Lidia Shishmanova, the daughter of Mykhailo Drahomanov.
 In 1889, their son Dimitr was born, he would become a literary critic and playwright.
 In 1888 Shishmanov was one of the founders of the High School of Sofia.
 In 1894 he became Professor of General Literary and Cultural History, and comparative literary history.
-He was also the founder and editor of Folklore and Ethnography Collection (СбНУНК) from 1889 to 1902 and the Bulgarian Observer magazine from 1893–1900.
+He was also the founder and editor of Folklore and Ethnography Collection (СбНУНК) from 1889 to 1902 and the Bulgarian Observer magazine from 1893 to 1900.
 Shishmanov was a member of the Bulgarian Academy of Sciences.

-He was also one of the founders of the State Drawing School, which later became the National Academy of Arts (1896).
+He was also one of the founders of the State Drawing School, which later became the National Academy of Art (1896).

 Shishmanov was a member of the People's Liberal Party, and in 1903 he became Minister of Public Education, but in early 1907 he left office because of disagreement with the government's actions during the University crisis.
 As a minister of education, he opened the school for the blind in 1906.